 How do I apply for scholarships?

 The University offers a variety of institutional scholarships based on a student's academic record.
 Scholarship applications are usually available in October on our Scholarships website.
 A wide range of scholarships can be found on our Scholarships website.
 In addition, the Financial Aid Office has scholarship resource books for students to conduct their own research to identify scholarships for which they may be eligible to apply.
 The University Library also maintains scholarship books at the Reference Desk for students to review.
 You can also conduct an on-line scholarship search using FastWeb.

 When will I receive my financial aid check?

-> To receive a financial aid disbursement, students must be enrolled in the proper number of units, must not have any university holds on their student record, must not be conditionally admitted to the university, and have submitted all requested documents by the deadline.
-Student Financial Services will mail your refund check a few days prior to the first week of classes.
+To receive a financial aid disbursement, students must be enrolled in the proper number of units, must not have any university holds on their student record, must not be conditionally admitted to the university, and have submitted all requested documents by the deadline.
+Student Financial Services will process your refund via Direct Deposit or mail you a paper refund check a few days prior to the first week of classes.

-> If I do not live with my parents, will I be considered an independent student?
+If I do not live with my parents, will I be considered an independent student?

 No. Whether you reside with your parents or not, the federal government has specific criteria to determine your dependency status.
 If you are an undergraduate student and 24 years old, or you have dependents other than a spouse, or are a graduate student you will be considered independent.
 However, if you are an undergraduate less than 24 years of age but have special circumstances, a financial aid counselor will required specific documentation and review these cases on an individual basis.

 How do I apply for a student loan?
 Is there a separate application?

 When you apply for financial aid, you will automatically be considered for a student loan.
 CSUDH does not require a separate application.
 There are two types of loans programs offered at CSUDH: Federal Perkins Loan and William D. Ford Federal Direct Loan Programs.
 Each of these loans offer different terms and interest rates.